ujuadimora-dev/FunTime-Quiz/README.md

 ### Site wide
 *	Navigation Menu
-*	Contains links to the Home, and Contact Us pages and will be responsive at 320px, 600px, , 50em.
+*	Contains links to the Home, and Contact  pages and will be responsive at 320px, 600px, , 50em.
 1024px
 *	This will allow users to easily navigate between the pages within the site on these sizes devices.

 ![Nav Menu](assets/doc/readme-images/nav-quiz.PNG)

 *	Footer
-*	This will contain icons as links to social media websites that will open in new tabs.
+*	This  contain icons as links to social media websites that will open in new tabs.
 Icons will be accessible to the visually impaired who may be using a screen reader, by the use of aria labels.
 *	The social media link will allow the user to follow the 'FunTime-Quiz site' on various social media where they can get more up to date information that may not be displayed on the website.
 The contact information will allow the user to contact 'FunTime-Quiz' directly
 *